Rebekah Elmaloglou: Career

-Elmaloglou has appeared in numerous roles in various programmes and films such as Mad Max Beyond Thunderdome (1985), Five Times Dizzy (1986), Jocelyn Moorhouse' debut film The Siege of Barton's Bathroom (1986), Relatives, Mack the Knife and Limbo plus the 1988 telemovie Princess Kate.
-In 1989, she had a 2-week guest stint as asthmatic street-kid Simone in E Street and immediately followed this, from 1990 until 1993, with a regular role in Home and Away as Sophie Simpson.
-Since this show, Elmaloglou has appeared in the Australian film The Sum of Us (1994) and guest starred in A Country Practice as Christine Agapitos.
-In 1994 she appeared on the stage at the Sydney Opera House in Caravan.
+Elmaloglou has appeared in numerous roles in various programmes and films such as Mad Max Beyond Thunderdome (1985), Five Times Dizzy (1986) and Jocelyn Moorhouse' debut film The Siege of Barton's Bathroom (1986), Relatives, In Too Deep (also known as Mack the Knife) (1989) and Love in Limbo (1993) plus the 1988 telemovie Princess Kate.
+In 1989, she had a two-week guest stint as asthmatic street-kid Simone in E Street and immediately followed this with a regular role in Home and Away as Sophie Simpson (1990–1993).
+She left the soap in late 1992 and travelled to the UK to appear in a production of Cinderella during the pantomime season.
+She later appeared in a production of Aladdin.